Kanda09/Workshop-Godot/Initiation-Godot.md

 #### Sprite Animation

-In a script there is a function that is called one time at the begining, when the scene is load, it is: `_ready` and there is also a function that is called each time you want the game updates and it is `_process`.
+In a script there is a function that is called one time at the begining, when the scene is loaded, it is: `_ready` and there is also a function that is called each time you want the game to update and it is `_process`.

 Inside this function, call a function named `add_animation` (that you must create), that will update the animation state based on the velocity, the position, everything you want.